Updated Tuesday, Nov. 28, 2023

 Nonprofits have continued to push for the reinstitution of this donation claim that was found on the 1040.
 So far, however, Congress has not acted.

-There is a very slim chance it might be added to end-of-year legislation and made retroactive so that it applies to the 2022 tax year.
+There is a very slim chance — and I emphasize very slim — it might be added to end-of-year legislation and made retroactive so that it applies to the 2022 tax year.
 But don't count on it.
+The overall outlook for an end-of-year tax bill is fading with each passing day of 2023.

 4. Give some of your retirement savings: If you're at least age 70½, you have a special giving opportunity.
 You can give up to $100,000 from your tax-deferred traditional IRA.